-\ The first four executives are senior executives descending from Chief Executive Officer in rank order.
+- The first four executives are senior executives descending from Chief Executive Officer in rank order. - Mr. Wittapon Jawjit was registered as company's management with the Securities and Exchange Commission on 24 February 2022

 Duties and Authority of the Chief Executive Officer